JoshuaFrancisco/Battleship-website/README.md

 Currently a functional Battleship game but unfunctional back-end as it be hosted and ran locally.

-Description: A two team partner project for CSCI 130 made purely for full-stack development by using HTML, CSS, PHP, JavaScript, and SQL.
-Battleship Game website with a database through an open-source cross-platform web server solution stack package (XAMPP) using an Apache HTTP Server and with an open source administration tool MariaDB.
+Description: A two team partner project for Web Development class intentionally made in LAMP stack with each team member utlizing full-stack development by using HTML, CSS, PHP, JavaScript, and SQL.
+A Battleship Game website with a database through an open-source cross-platform web server solution stack package (XAMPP) using an Apache HTTP Server and with an open source administration tool MariaDB.

 # Running Environment:
 XAMPP - For Database, local hosting